trevp/tripledh/tripledh.md

 =

-This document describes key agreement protocols that can be used with Diffie-Hellman or Elliptic Curve Diffie-Hellman key pairs.
-These protocols establish mutual authentication and forward secrecy via three DH or ECDH operations, thus are referred to as "TripleDH" protocols.
+This document describes key agreement protocols that can be used with Diffie-Hellman over finite field or elliptic curve groups.
+These protocols establish mutual authentication and forward secrecy via three DH operations, thus are referred to as "TripleDH" protocols.

 A few TripleDH variants are presented, and their security properties are discussed.